ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Note that, when used with WebTransport over HTTP/2, the PADDING capsule exists alongside the ability to pad HTTP/2 frames ({{Section 10.7 of !RFC9113}}).
 HTTP/2 padding is hop-by-hop and can be modified by intermediaries, while the PADDING capsule traverses intermediaries.
-The PADDING capsule is also constrained to be no smaller than the capsule overhead itself.
+The PADDING capsule cannot be smaller than its own header, which means that the minimum size of the capsule is two
+bytes: one byte for the Type and one byte to encode "0" for the Length.

 ~~~
 PADDING Capsule {